 Katharine works on a range of projects, including socio-economic modelling for the SeaGas project, a study investigating the potential for using seaweed in anaerobic digestion for the Centre for Process Innovation.
 She has been involved in a two legal disputes in the waste sector as a project co-ordinator and has worked on several due diligence projects related to Smart Meters.
 Katharine has previously completed work for the Department of Business, Skills and Innovation (BIS, now BEIS) investigating the hidden costs to business of investing in energy efficiency.

 During her time at CSE, Katharine worked on numerous projects, including a full evaluation of the current supplier obligation, the Energy Company Obligation; an investigation into the barriers to retrofitting buildings of multiple occupancy in Europe and an assessment of the potential for data-sharing at multiple levels of governance to support fuel poverty schemes.

-Katharine completed an interdisciplinary social sciences Master’s degree in Sustainability at the University of Leeds in 2012.
+Katharine holds an interdisciplinary social sciences Master’s degree in Sustainability at the University of Leeds in 2012.
 Her dissertation, for which she earned a distinction, examined the community benefits of wind farms, focusing on two case studies.